 Hoerl & McCormack (H&M) discuss the possible function of meta-representations in temporal cognition but ultimately take an agnostic stance.
-Here we outline the fundamental role that
+Here we outline the fundamental role that we believe meta-representations play.
+Because humans know that their representations of future events are just representations, they are in a position to compensate for the shortcomings of their own foresight and to prepare for multiple contingencies.

 The capacity to entertain meta-representations has long been central to theorising about mental time travel (Suddendorf & Corballis 1997).
-In its original and most narrow sense, meta-representation is defined as representing the representational relation between a representation and its referent (Pylyshyn 1978).
+In its original and most narrow sense, metarepresentation is defined as representing the representational relation between a representation and its referent (Pylyshyn 1978).
 Hoerl & McCormack (H&M) argue that this capacity may not necessarily be implicated in grasping temporal relations between different models of reality from the same time line (sect.
 3.2, para.
 9) - such that tonight's dinner will follow the breakfast you are eating now.
 Still, we contend that meta-representations play a fundamental role in grasping relations between different models of reality from alternative time lines.

 H&M allude to alternative time lines when they write about "bifurcation points in linear time" (sect.
 5, para.
 8), where multiple possible outcomes of an event diverge (e.g., a coin flip).
 Yet H&M's model includes no mechanism for how such bifurcation points could be understood.
-We suggest that the capacity to form metarepresentations is critical.
+We suggest that the capacity to form meta-representations is critical.
 A meta-representational agent can understand that representations of events are just representations and that they do not always map onto referent events in a one-to-one fashion (Perner 1991).
 With this understanding, the agent can infer that a single representation of an event outcome only maps onto one of all possible outcomes for that event (Redshaw 2014).
 The agent can also tag such representations with evaluations, such as how likely they are to transpire, whether they are best or worst case scenarios, and whether they may be exaggerations (Suddendorf 1999; Suddendorf & Corballis 1997; 2007b).